Jennifer Howell, Ph.D

 President

 Hello all!
 Welcome to the WNCPA website.
-My name is Rob Durr, Ph.D. and I am a Licensed Psychologist based in Asheville where I run Carolina Psychological Assessment Center, PLLC (www.carolinapsyc.com), an assessment practice that provides collaborative, multi-disciplinary, affirming psychological and neuropsychological assessments for children and adults.
+I’m Dr. Jennifer Howell.
+I am a Clinical Psychologist and own my own practice, Evidence-Based Psychotherapy of Western North Carolina, PLLC (www.ebpwnc.com) where I treat adults and couples using primarily Cognitive-Behavioral Therapy and Acceptance and Commitment Therapy approaches.
 I am honored and excited to serve as the WNCPA President to help maintain it as a core resource for Psychologists in WNC.
 I am dedicated to continuing to make WNCPA a welcoming, diverse, and useful organization for Psychologists in WNC so that we can continue to strive to meet the mental health needs in our region and build a strong community for all Psychologists.

 Susan McCammon, Ph.D